alexcarr1721/turbogen/README.md

-# sbDIFF: Sonic Boom propagation along the ground
+# turbogen: Generate turbulent field on Cartesian grid

-> Propagates an acoustic waveform in a rectangular Cartesian domain that simulates the effects of diffraction
+> Generates an isotropic turbulent field in a 3 dimensional rectangular grid.
-> by the ground.

 ---